 - “Teach Your Kids to Code: 6 Beginner's Resources for Parents” (Edutopia, 2016)

 - Interactive holiday cards made with Scratch (Ages 8+)

 Short on time in December?
-Code.org’s tutorials are available throughout the year, and you can visit Edutopia’s Coding in the Classroom page for additional support and resources.
+Code.org’s tutorials are available throughout the year, and you can visit Edutopia’s Computer Science /Coding page for additional support and resources.